 Is Michigan A No Fault Divorce State?

-Note that either spouse must have lived in Michigan for at least the last 6 months before filing, which can be done either in circuit court in the county where a spouse has lived for at least 10 days prior to filing or in the county where they themselves live.
+Note that either spouse must have lived in Michigan for at least the last six months before filing, which that spouse can do either in circuit court in the county where a spouse has lived for at least ten days before filing or in the county where they live.